In Pictures - BBC News

 - From the section In Pictures

-A selection of the best photos from across Africa this week
+A selection of photos from the wedding of Prince Harry and Meghan Markle.

 - From the section In Pictures